ceford/cefjdemos-data-jdm-help-en/articles/menus/menus-edit.md

 - **Unique Name.** The system name of the menu.
 - **Description.** A description about the purpose of the menu.

-### Permissions Tab

-You can set permissions for a menu so that only specific groups can alter the menu.
-The actions available are:

-- **Access Administration Interface**
-- **Create**
-- **Delete**
-- **Edit**
-- **Edit State**

-The available settings for each are:

-- **Inherited** means that the permissions from global configuration, parent group and category will be used.
-- **Allowed** means that the group being edited will be able to take this action for this item (but if this is in conflict with the global configuration, parent group or category it will have no impact; a conflict will be indicated by Not Allowed (Inherited) under Calculated Settings).
-- **Denied** means that no matter what the global configuration, parent group or category settings are, the group being edited can't take this action on this item.

-## Toolbar

-At the top of the page you will see the toolbar shown in the Screenshot above.
-The functions are:

-- **Save**.
-Saves the item and stays in the current screen.
-- **Save & Close**.
-Saves the item and closes the current screen.
-- **Save & New**.
-Saves the item and keeps the editing screen open and ready to create another item.
-- **Cancel**.
-Closes the current screen and returns to the previous screen without saving any modifications you may have made.
-- **Help**.
-Opens this help screen.

 ## Quick Tips